Romain-Chevrollier/Fake-News-Prediction/README.md

 ## Overview

-This project is using the dataset from : "https://www.kaggle.com/competitions/fake-news/overview".
-The goal being to be able to predict if a certain article is fake or not.
+This project uses the dataset from : "https://www.kaggle.com/competitions/fake-news/overview".
+The goal is to predict if a certain article is fake or not.
 It uses python with pandas, re, nltk and sklearn on google collab.

 ## What i learned